Two Michael Jordan NBA debut tickets sell for combined $469,700

 Though Jordan would not exactly light up the stat sheet, shooting 5-for-16 from the field with 16 points and seven assists, it marked a seminal moment in basketball history and the beginning of the most storied and transcendent career in the sport.

-Submitted to PSA earlier this year ahead of their sale at Heritage Auctions, the ticket stubs — all four in the more desirable “season ticket” variety — received grades of 8, 8, 6 and 4.
+Submitted to PSA earlier this year before two of them were consigned to Heritage Auctions, the ticket stubs — all four in the more desirable “season ticket” variety — received grades of 8, 8, 6 and 4.

 The population of stubs of that variant was increased from seven to 11, with the three highest in the population report all belonging to this submission.
 Across all variants, PSA has graded a total of 54 tickets (including a single full ticket).